PROJECT: Deepening and Expanding Heat Health Action in India

 Project Reference: TAAS-0041

-In Ahmedabad, the team is institutionalising the impact of the action plan by ensuring it is firmly embedded within the Government system and is reaching the most at risk.
-The Government is being supported to assess implementation of the plan to date, update and refine policies, and deepen implementation, for example by working with sectors and groups which directly affect the vulnerable (e.g. construction industry, police) and further operationalising the early warning system.
-To ensure the project’s legacy, the team are helping to build a strong surveillance and monitoring system for extreme heat.
+In Ahmedabad, the team institutionalised the impact of the action plan by ensuring it is firmly embedded within the Government system and is reaching the most at risk.
+The Government was supported to assess implementation of the plan to date, update and refine policies, and deepen implementation, for example by working with sectors and groups which directly affect the vulnerable (e.g. construction industry, police) and further operationalising the early warning system.
+To ensure the project’s legacy, the team helped to build a strong surveillance and monitoring system for extreme heat.

-Expansion and scaling-out is happening on a number of fronts.
-Engagement and technical support to the Gujarat State Government will mainstream heat-health action within the State Action Plan on Climate Change and sectoral policies and plans.
-A process of engagement and research with two new cities in different geographical zones will over three years lead to policy action on extreme heat which is appropriate and relevant to each city.
-Lastly, through a dedicated learning and knowledge management component, the project will attempt to leverage national and other programmes to facilitate wider scaling-out.
+Expansion and scaling-out happened on a number of fronts.
+Engagement and technical support to the Gujarat State Government has mainstreamed heat-health action within the State Action Plan on Climate Change and sectoral policies and plans.
+A process of engagement and research with two new cities in different geographical zones over three years led to policy action on extreme heat which is appropriate and relevant to each city.
+Lastly, through a dedicated learning and knowledge management component, the project attempted to leverage national and other programmes to facilitate wider scaling-out.

 Nagpur, Maharashtra.
 In the heart of the subcontinent, the city of Nagpur and neighboring cities Chandrapur, Gondia, Akola, Nanded and Jalgaon are devising heat action plans to be adopted ahead of the 2016 heat season.
 For seven consecutive summers, the city has seen temperatures exceed 45°C (113°F).
 Through efforts led by the Maharashtra State Public Health Department and Nagpur Municipal Corporation, Nagpur is on track to become the second city and Maharashtra will become the first state to adopt regional heat preparedness plans in India.